 Useful mobile app

-Surprisingly, Allianz was the only company we tested that has an app.
+Allianzwas the only company we tested that has an app.
 In theory, this would be a one-stop-shop for all your travel info while you’re on your trip — double-check your policy details, keep track of your flight and hotel reservations, and find the nearest hospital in case of an emergency.

 No reimbursement for lost passports